 - If you want to leave some devices on constantly, choose smart power strips that have several outlets that supply power and shut the power down to others when the strip is off.
 Clocks, DVR players or programmable coffee makers are a convenience, and when you plug them into smart strips, they’ll do what you ask them but cut the power to other things you don’t need charging.

 - Although it doesn’t take vampire power, your air conditioner may be the largest power consumer in your home.
 Keeping it maintained, along with dealing with the energy vampires, can curb high energy costs.
 The most important thing you can do is keep the filter for the air handler clean, along with gently hosing off the outdoor condenser with water.

-If you’d like more ways to deal with high energy costs, contact Sherlock Heating & Air Conditioning.
+If you’d like more ways to deal with high energy costs, contact Sherlock Plumbing, Heating & Air.
 We provide HVAC services for the North County and San Diego.